vdmitriyev/blog/content/article1-python-books.md

 * [List of Advanced Python Book on python.org](https://wiki.python.org/moin/AdvancedBooks)
 * [What are the best books / courses for learning Python? at AMA service Quora](http://www.quora.com/What-are-the-best-books-courses-for-learning-Python)

+There also a number of further matrials on Python available as online articles.